-\HUMERUS (AP, Lateral) (Transthoracic Lateral May Be Substituted For LAT.)
+HUMERUS- (AP, Lateral)- Transthoracic Lateral May Be Substituted for LAT.

-SHOULDER (AP-internal rotation, AP-external rotation or AP Oblique-Grashey Method)
+SHOULDER- (AP-internal rotation, AP-external rotation or AP Oblique-Grashey Method)

-\CLAVICLE - (AP, AP Axial)
+CLAVICLE - (AP, AP Axial)

-\\ACROMIOCLAVICULAR JOINTS (AP-with & without Weights) (Bi-Lateral)
+ACROMIOCLAVICULAR JOINTS- (AP-with & without Weights)

-\TRAUMA UPPER EXTREMITY (AP Lateral) (non-shoulder) (specified as a non-routine procedure.)
-According To ARRT: Trauma is considered a serious injury or shock to the body.
+TRAUMA UPPER EXTREMITY- (AP, Lateral) (non-shoulder)

+Per ARRT: Trauma is considered a serious injury or shock to the body.
 Modifications may include variations in positioning with minimal movement of the body part.

-\TRAUMA SHOULDER - (AP, PA Oblique-Y View or Transthoracic Lat.)
-(Specified as non-routine procedure.)
-NO MANIPULATION OF THE AFFECTED ARM AND NO ANGULATION OF THE X-RAY TUBE.
-According To ARRT: Trauma is considered a serious injury or shock to the body.
+TRAUMA SHOULDER - (AP, PA Oblique-Y View or Transthoracic Lat.)

+NO MANIPULATION OF THE AFFECTED ARM.
+Per ARRT: Trauma is considered a serious injury or shock to the body.
 Modifications may include variations in positioning with minimal movement of the body part.

-\UPPER EXTREMITY or LOWER EXTREMITY (AGE 6 YRS OR YOUNGER) (AP/PA, LAT)
+PEDIATRIC UPPER EXTREMITY or LOWER EXTREMITY- AGE 6 YRS.
+OR YOUNGER- (AP/PA, LAT)